-With regional jet service into Idaho Falls, eastern Idaho offers a family friendly area to ski and board that’s under-the-radar for most.
-Straddling the Idaho and Wyoming border, called Wyado by locals, Teton Valley is home to the towns of Victor, Driggs and Tetonia, all located east of Idaho Falls and west of Grand Teton National Park in Wyoming.
-The Teton Mountain Range offers an ideal place to enjoy some of the best snow in the west.
+With 500 inches of annual powder a year at its local ski resort and jet service into Idaho Falls, eastern Idaho offers an under-the-radar for winter sports.
+Straddling the Idaho and Wyoming border, Teton Valley is home to the towns of Victor, Driggs and Tetonia, all located east of Idaho Falls and west of Grand Teton National Park in Wyoming.
+The Teton Mountain Range offers an ideal place to enjoy some of the best snow in the west especially at Grand Targhee Resort.
 Here’s the best things to do in Teton Valley with kids in the winter.

 Best Things to do in Teton Valley with Kids in Winter